-- Document the number of participants at forestry field day and tree planting events. - Document new acres enrolled in the IDNR Classified Forest Program and Classified Wildlife Program. - Document and make available all forestry related newsletter and newspaper articles published and disseminated. - Develop and maintain a monthly log of forestry related activities specific to the Garrison Creek watershed and make available to the FCWI Steering Committee, - Document, when available, landowners actively participating in TSI as a result of this project.
+- Document any changes to local zoning ordinances and any discussions had with political figures on the topic. - Document the number of participants at forestry field day and tree planting events, - Document new acres enrolled in the IDNR Classified Forest Program and Classified Wildlife Program,

+- Document and make available all forestry related newsletter and newspaper articles published and disseminated, - Develop and maintain a monthly log of forestry related activities specific to the Lick Creek watershed and make available to the FCWI Steering Committee, - Document, when available, landowners actively participating in TSI as a result of this project. - Objective 5-1 will simply be measured by monitoring whether or not zoning regulations are modified in a manner consistent with protection sensitive areas, including forested lands.